The Middle East, including the Palestinian Question: Closed Consultations

 This afternoon (12 February), Security Council members will convene for closed consultations on “The situation in the Middle East, including the Palestinian question”.
 Algeria requested the consultations to discuss the situation in Rafah in the south of the Gaza Strip.

 Following the 7 October 2023 large-scale attacks against Israel led by Hamas, the Palestinian armed group and de facto authority in Gaza, the Israel Defense Forces (IDF) have carried out massive airstrikes on the Gaza Strip.
 On 27 October 2023, the IDF also launched a ground operation initially focused on northern Gaza and later extended to most other areas of the Gaza Strip.

-Figures provided by Palestinian officials in Gaza cited by OCHA indicate that, as at 28 January, over 26,400 Palestinians had been killed.
-Entire neighbourhoods have been bombed to the ground, with 1.7 million people estimated to be internally displaced, many of whom have been displaced multiple times.
+Figures provided by Palestinian officials in Gaza cited by OCHA indicate that, as at 12 February, over 28,300 Palestinians had been killed.
+Entire neighbourhoods have been bombed to the ground, with 1.7 million people estimated to be internally displaced as at 5 February.
 According to figures provided by Israeli authorities cited by OCHA, more than 1,200 Israelis and foreign nationals have been killed in Israel, the vast majority on 7 October 2023.
-As at 28 January, an estimated 136 Israelis and foreign nationals remained captive in Gaza, after 86 Israelis and 24 foreign national hostages were released during the 24-30 November 2023 pause in the fighting.
+As at 12 February, an estimated 134 Israelis and foreign nationals remained captive in Gaza.

 Today’s meeting follows the 9 February announcement by Israeli Prime Minister Benjamin Netanyahu that he had ordered the IDF and the Israeli security establishment to prepare a “combined plan” to evacuate civilians and destroy Hamas’ forces in Rafah.